 If a pension holder dies after 75 whilst in drawdown the options for beneficiaries are as stated above but with one major difference – the tax implications.
 If the beneficiary takes the pension in part or in full as a lump sum or if income is taken from the drawdown arrangement the income will be taxed at the beneficiary’s marginal tax rate.

 If the remaining drawdown pension fund is converted to an annuity any income will be taxed at the beneficiary’s marginal rate.

 Inheritance Tax Considerations

-Usually, any pension is held outside of an estate and is therefore not subject to Inheritance tax.
-However, it is prudent for anyone in drawdown to have cash (in bank accounts or ISA’s) to ensure it is possible to ride out any market volatility without accessing the drawdown fund .
-This cash will be added into the estate and will be subject to tax if the total estate exceeds the inheritance tax limit so it should be managed carefully.
+Usually, any pension is held outside of an estate and is therefore not subject to Inheritance Tax.
+However, it is prudent for anyone in drawdown to have cash (in bank accounts or ISA’s) to ensure it is possible to ride out any market volatility without accessing the drawdown fund.
+This cash will be added to the estate and will be subject to tax if the total estate exceeds the inheritance tax limit so it should be managed carefully.

 The information in this article does not constitute financial or other professional advice.
 You should not take action on the basis of this article without seeking regulated independent financial advice that addresses your specific circumstances.